deepakjohnson91/deepakjohnson91.github.io/index.md

 My interest areas are development economics and agricultural economics.
 I am currently exploring the contribution of price and non-price factors in agricultural development, with specific reference to India and Vietnam.

-I am also interested in visualisation of data.
-Some of my visualisations are present in the [Projects](https://deepakjohnson91.github.io/projects) page.

 A note about my name: My official name is "Karayamparambil Deepak Johnson" with "Karayamparambil" being my surname (family name).
 However, I prefer to use "Deepak Johnson."